firefly-iii/docs/docs/installation/server.rst

 If you wish to use another database such as SQLite or Postgres, please check out the :ref:`Server FAQ <faqselfhosted>`.

-You need a (MySQL) database and matching credentials.
+You need a (MySQL) database and credentials for a user that can access that database.
 Firefly III creates its own tables.
+Avoid using the root user.

 Several users have created specific guides for their OS and database combination.
 Please note that I can't help you if these guides are wrong or outdated.